its-davidli/BachelorthesisShapeOptimization/Journal.md

     - The variance of the radius goes down significantly
     - The center of mass has some unwanted movement
     - The Beltrami Smoothing needed to be turned up in order to avoid spikes

+### Thursday, 27th of November 2025

+- Succesfull run with the rigid rotation test case
+    - First tried with the standard LET Parameter (*E = 1, nu = 0.4*): Good Results, but the volume is getting compressed (see *Results/TestRigidRotationNormalElasticity*)
+    - Then tried to subtract the compression part of the strain tensor, but that did not change much (see *Results/TestRigidRotationOnlyShear*)
+    - Then increased the Youngs Modulus from *1* to *100* to make the volume less compressable, that yielded very good results (see *Results/TestRigidRotationGoodResult*) Note that in order to remove the rigid motions, one also has to increase the delta paremeter
+    - **Question:** Does the subtraction of the trace do anything in LET Theory?
+    - **Question:** Here we used the target Alignment as initial guess, and one can see, that the Energy cost ist not strong enough to align the LCs in the middle

+- Revisited the pseudo chiral LC Case:
+    - Used Same parameters as in the prior test case.
+Results look promising (see *Results/TestPseudoChiralPrelim*), further investigations needed, e.g.:
+        - Fix the bottom boundary
+        - Different LET Parameters and deltas
+        - Center the box around the origin
+        - Rewrite the target function without the Expression (Already implemented, need to run it as next step)